The Banking Regulation Review: Italy

 Italian banks belonging to a banking group are exempted from the application of the liquidity coverage requirement on an individual basis, while banking groups – subject to certain conditions – are exempted from calculating the leverage ratio of exposures to entities that belong to the same group and are incorporated in Italy.

+Due to the pandemic, in December 2020 the Bank of Italy recommended that LSIs refrain from recognising or paying dividends and interim dividends out of profits in 2021 and, if necessary, limit dividends to a maximum of 15 per cent of the 2019–2020 profits or 20 basis points of the CET1 ratio.
 Within the prudential regulations, a key role is ascribed to management of the liquidity risk, both as a funding liquidity risk and market liquidity risk.
-To prevent these risks, Italian banking groups, Italian banks not belonging to a group and Italian branches of non-EU banks (the latter according to the proportionality principle)20 are mainly required to identify and measure their exposure to a liquidity risk, establish a liquidity risk's tolerance threshold and carry out stress tests to assess the adequacy of the liquidity reserves on an ongoing basis.
+To prevent these risks, Italian banking groups, Italian banks not belonging to a group and Italian branches of non-EU banks (the latter according to the proportionality principle)21 are mainly required to identify and measure their exposure to a liquidity risk, establish a liquidity risk's tolerance threshold and carry out stress tests to assess the adequacy of the liquidity reserves on an ongoing basis.

 iv Recovery and resolution

-Italy implemented the BRRD through Legislative Decrees Nos.
+Italy implemented the Bank Recovery and Resolution Directive (BRRD) through Legislative Decrees Nos.
 180 and 181 of 16 November 2015, which set out the BRRD rules and updated the Banking Act and Financial Act accordingly.
-A few days after this implementation, four regional banks were placed under resolution, in accordance with a programme that provided for:
+The Bank of Italy has utilised the BRRD's resolution toolkit once by placing four regional banks under resolution a few days after the regulatory framework was introduced.

 In addition to the BRRD implementing regulations, Italian banks are still subject to the local regime, which, depending on the nature of the bank crisis, envisages:

-- special administration: a short-term temporary measure aimed at verifying the possibility of restoring adequate capital buffers, and sound organisation and business conditions when the infringements in the bank's management, the breaches of the applicable regulations or the losses are serious but not irrevocable (as at January 2020, three banks are under special administration); and
+- special administration: a short-term temporary measure aimed at verifying the possibility of restoring adequate capital buffers, and sound organisation and business conditions when the infringements in the bank's management, the breaches of the applicable regulations or the losses are serious but not irrevocable (as at January 2021, two banks were under special administration); and

 - compulsory administrative liquidation: to be applied when a crisis appears to be irreversible and the conditions for resolutions are not fulfilled, and which is a direction to close down a bank and allow the competent court that handles the process to satisfy most of the creditors of that bank.